Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Heterogeneous Channel Filter - A Closed Form Algorithm

-The goal here is to derive a closed-form fusion rule for the special case of linear-Gaussian distributions to demonstrate how it works in practice and get insight into the structure of the heterogeneous fusion problem.
-The information (canonical) form of the Gaussian distribution will be used to this end, as it is particularly convenient for deriving and describing key steps in data fusion processing, for example in the information filter, the original CF \cite{grime_data_1994}, the CI algorithm \cite{julier_non-divergent_1997}, and more.
-The use of the Gaussian information form has two main advantages: (i) multiplication and division over pdfs become summation and subtraction of the sufficient statistics (information vector and information matrix) obtained from the log pdfs; and (ii) it gives insight into the conditional independence structure of the problem, since zero off-diagonal terms in the resulting information matrices indicate conditional independence between corresponding random states, as discussed further and utilized for conservative filtering in Sec. \ref{subSec:GaussianSparseMarg}.
+\textbf{The Gaussian information form:} The information form of the Gaussian distribution is particularly convenient for deriving and describing key steps in data fusion processing, for example in the information filter, the CF \cite{grime_data_1994}, the CI algorithm \cite{julier_non-divergent_1997}, and more.
+This allows to directly `read' conditional independence from the information matrix, develop closed-form heterogeneous fusion rules, namely summing and subtracting the sufficient statistics (information vector and information matrix), and to suggest approximations for conservative marginalization, where the term `conservative' is defined in clear terms.